Frequently Asked Questions for Parents

 - Families registering multiple children receive a discount of $50-$170, depending upon length of session.
 The discount applies to the session with the lowest cost.

-- Eligible military families receive a 50% discount off of tuition.
+- Eligible military families receive a discount off of tuition.
 Please contact the camp office to determine eligibility.

 - Families receiving financial assistance are not eligible for these discounts.

 When is my balance due for camp?
 All camp balances are due May 1, 2020.
 Registrations made after the deadline will require payment in full at least two weeks prior to camp.
 To make a credit card payment anytime, log into your Camp Abnaki account, stop by the Greater Burlington YMCA or call our business office at 802-652-8180.
 To make a payment for camp click here.

 What forms of payment do you accept?
 You can pay for camp by cash, check, or one of the following credit cards: VISA, Mastercard, Discover Card, or American Express.
 Click here to make a payment.